Home Income Reports Industry Reports

 If I were to start again from scratch I wouldn’t have created that top ranking page and instead just tried to promote the site as a whole.
 After all, even personal finance bloggers seemed to really like the idea.

-I don’t want to embed all of the tweets, but you can read them here.
+I don’t want to embed all of the tweets, but you can hopefully see how well it was received.

 How I Would Grow the Brand (and Revenue) Going Forward